 How to develop good eating habits in kids?

 Hello mommies!
-I know a lot of you want to know how to instill healthy eating habits in kids.
+I know a lot of you want to know how to instil healthy eating habits in kids.
 So, today I’ll be sharing some tips from my experience with you all.
 When Nemit was about 6 months old and it was time to introduce solids to him, I joined a couple of Facebook groups to learn the right techniques of weaning.
 I got to know about the traditional and baby-led weaning.

 And the message that these groups were imparting was giving only healthy nutritious food to the baby.
 And, because my thoughts were in line with them, I succeeded in following the same for Nemit.